ioerror/vula/STATUS.md

   the documentation of the current situation should improve in the nearer future.

-* The `vula verify` subcommands, including QR code scanning, have bitrotted and are currently non-functional.
-Peers can be marked as `pinned` and `verified` using the `vula peer set` command for now.

 ### Troubleshooting

 The `vula repair` command will ensure that all peers have the correct routes